Exposed Fasteners: Leaking or Condensation?

 Q. I noticed my inside ceiling insulation was wet in a strip on both sides of the ceiling where it appears that the screws were put in in the metal roofing.
-Since I know nothing about roofing, I am 80, I started to put silver tar on the roof, but only put it on half of the roof because someone told me that I needed to calk around each screw because you could see where some of the screws were crooked.
+Though I am 80, I still know nothing about roofing.
+I started to put silver tar on the roof, but only put it on half of the roof because someone told me that I needed to calk around each screw because you could see where some of the screws were crooked.
 What kind of calk is the best to use?
 Have I ruined the metal roof with the tar I put on?
 Thank you for your help.

 Here is my response:

-If you do decide to seal the screws (keeping in mind that one option is to replace the screws with new, larger diameter screws), I would suggest some sort of quality butyl or co-ether sealant.
+If you decide to seal the screws (keeping in mind that one option is to replace the exposed fasteners with new, larger diameter screws), I would suggest some quality butyl or co-ether sealant.
 You should still be able to seal over the screws you have coated.